Contents

 Key Takeaways

-I recently gave the prayer putter grip a try, and I’m really impressed with the way that it stabilized the putter head.
-In fact, it’s an option I would highly recommend you try if you are struggling with your short putts and alignment.
+I recently gave the prayer putter grip a try, and I’m impressed with the way that it stabilized the putter head.
+It’s an option I would highly recommend you try if you are struggling with your short putts and alignment.

 What Is A Prayer Putting Grip?